- Download our Moving to Angola Guide (PDF)

-In Angola, there is a distinct separation between local housing and the properties that expats usually live in.
-When the country's oil boom began, housing developments sprung up quickly to cater for the many expats moving to Luanda for work.
+When the country's oil boom began, housing developments sprung up quickly to cater to the many expats moving to Luanda for work.
 As expats in Angola are typically high earners, these developments are often luxurious with high-end amenities.

 Most expat accommodation in Angola is found in Luanda, in compounds to the south of the city.
-With high demand and high rental rates, finding a place to live in Angola can be frustrating; that said, most companies assist their expat employees with finding and paying for housing.
+With high demand and high rental rates, finding a place to live in Angola can be frustrating, but most companies do assist their expat employees with finding and paying for housing.

 Types of accommodation in Angola